 This budget sheet clearly shows how much you need to earn each month and year to survive.
 The business expenses can come directly out of your “Business” checking account and the personal expenses can come directly out of your “Personal” savings account.
 As a bonus, you’ll know that any withdrawals from your “Business” account will count as tax write-offs at the end of the year.

 Both checking accounts will come with debit cards which you can use to make separate purchases when shopping online or in stores.

 Increase Your Savings

 If you have money left over, work on building your “Emergency” savings account first.
 This is the account you’ll only withdraw from in the event of an emergency such as unexpected medical bills, car repairs, or the loss of a big client.
-Financial author and motivational speaker Dave Ramsey recommends that you start with a small $1,000 emergency fund until your debts are paid off, then increase it to cover 6 months of unemployment before you invest in personal savings and paying off debt.
+Financial author and motivational speaker Dave Ramsey recommends that you start with a small $1,000 emergency fund until your debts are paid off, then increase it to cover 6 months of unemployment before you invest in personal savings and pay off debt.
 You can read more about his 7 baby steps to financial freedom here.

 Once you’ve built up your emergency fund you can start having fun with your money.
 Transfer some into your “Personal” savings account for that new car or bigger apartment you want.
 You can also put some money into an “Investment” savings account which can act as a holding bin while you plan to make wise investments.